Former NFF President Slams Federation for Mistake That Cost Super Eagles World Cup Ticket

 Super Eagles, Amavubi, Rwanda, Godswill Akpabio International Stadium, Uyo, Nigeria, 2026 FIFA World Cup qualifier.

-Super Eagles stars before their 1-0 win over Rwanda in Uyo.
+Super Eagles line-up in the 1-0 win over Rwanda in Uyo.
 Photo from @ferwafa.

 Source: Twitter

-Super Eagles sit third in Group C with 11 points, three behind Benin Republic, which have 14 points and group leaders South Africa, who have 17 points.
+Super Eagles sit third in Group C with 11 points, three behind Benin Republic, which has 14 points and group leaders South Africa, who have 17 points.

 The Eagles will face Lesotho in South Africa on matchday nine, before hosting West African neighbours Benin Republic, coached by former manager Gernot Rohr, on the final matchday.